jenniferrangel/SCE_Model_CrossSectionalView_Eversion/README.txt

       b.
 Strenght of contractile spring for generating a narrow basal section when a cell undergoes mitotic rounding.
       c.
 Max number of apical and basal node per columnar cells.
       d.
 Max extending of each edge needed before a new node needs to be inserted.

-Known issue: When the apical contractility is sufficiently strong (basal ratio: 0.25, apical ratio: 1.25 for instance), the simulation can run into seg fault after a significant duration of simulation.